 Mick Cochrane’s critical and creative interests include Raymond Carver, Bob Dylan, baseball literature, the art of biography, fiction, memoir, and poetry.
 He’s published stories, poems, and essays in literary magazines such as The Sun, Five Points, and The Cincinnati Review, as well as four novels.
 Among the courses he teaches are Introduction to Creative Writing, Literary Publishing, and Fiction Writing.
-He is coordinator of the Canisius College Contemporary Writers Series and faculty moderator of Quadrangle, the Canisius College magazine of literary and visual arts.
+He is coordinator of the Canisius University Contemporary Writers Series and faculty moderator of Quadrangle, the Canisius University magazine of literary and visual arts.

 Kenneth L. Koessler Distinguished Faculty Award, May 2015